-James Joyce was born in Dublin in 1882 – as was quite typical of Irish catholic families in those times his too was a large family – and died in Switzerland in 1941.
+James Joyce was born in Dublin, on 2 February 1882 – as was quite typical of Irish catholic families in those times his too was a large family – and died in Switzerland in 1941.
 He attained his education, first in a Jesuit school and then, at University College where he graduated in modern languages, in 1902, studying French, Italian and German languages and literatures and English literature.

 JAMES JOYCE AND THE IMPERSONALITY OF THE AUTHOR